niklas-palm/LiteLLM/README.md

 Environment variables can be set via `.env` file or exported directly.

-## Security notice
+> [!WARNING]

-It's recommended to use a proper secret as the shared secret between cloudfront and the ALB.
+> It's recommended to use a proper secret as the shared secret between cloudfront and the ALB.
 This project uses a concatenation of repository variables and the AWS account ID.
 To ensure it's only your cloudfront distribution that can send traffic to the ALB you should use a random secret.